Travel & Stay

 Though the Old Town was forgotten for a while as people moved to New Jeddah in the north of the city, the UNESCO listing and millions promised in investment are serving to restore Al Balad and celebrate its heritage.
 In March 2024, the authorities announced that three more old houses in the neighbourhood would be converted into luxury hotels, and activities in the area are already a key part of the popular Jeddah Season Festival.

-Bait Nassif is a must-visit in Al Balad
+Bait Nassif is a must-visit in Al Balad.
+STA

-Bait Nassif is a must-visit in Al Balad
+Bait Nassif is a must-visit in Al Balad.
+STA

 Nassif House Museum-Saudi Tourism Authority